 A1.
 McLean Southeast Acute Residential Treatment (ART)

 The McLean ART is a 22 bed short-term (1-2 weeks) co-ed residential program serving teens with a wide range of serious psychiatric problems.
 Residents typically have a complex combination of individual impairment, family challenges, and system needs.
 Treatment is intense, and includes milieu treatment (DBT based psychoeducational, with numerous group therapies included), individual and family therapy, psychiatry and case management.
 During their 20 hour per week placement interns manage a caseload of 2 cases and are responsible for all aspects of treatment.
 Interns typically lead 2 groups per week, and administer between 6 and 10 psych testing batteries a year.
 Interns receive a minimum of one hour of individual supervision, with separate supervision for testing.

 A2.
 South Shore Educational Collaborative

 South Shore Educational Collaborative is a therapeutic day school located in Hingham, MA.
-The 20-hour-per-week placement is in the Quest Program which serves the elementary/middle school population.
-In addition to co-leading classroom groups with another clinician, interns typically have a revolving caseload as students are referred to Quest for a STARTS 45 school day assessment.
+The 20-hour-per-week placement is either in the Quest Program, which serves the elementary/middle school population, or in one of the two high school programs.
+In addition to co-leading classroom groups with another clinician, interns typically have a revolving caseload of students that are referred for a STARTS 45 school day assessment.
 Interns may complete anywhere from 10-13 of these evaluations which are comprised of sessions with the student, Team meetings, and contact with family members and collaterals, all culminating in a comprehensive written report at the end of the 45 days.
 Interns receive an hour each of individual and group supervision, and there is a bi-monthly psychiatry consultation.
 Treatment is focused on affect management and developing coping skills.
 Family work and collaboration with collateral providers is essential.

 B. Step One Early Intervention Program